alban-read/M1-MICRO-FORTH/M1MicroForth.md

 CLRALIAS clears ALL ALIASes

-It is a good idea to assign meaningful names while implementing a word, and then use CLRALIAS to clear them all, before implementing the next word.

-Use .ALIAS to list the aliases, they do not show up as WORDS in the dictionary.
+Use .ALIAS to list all the aliases, they do not show up as WORDS in the dictionary.

 **APPEND$**